shyptia/travel-board/README.md

 - **TypeScript:** A typed superset of JavaScript that enhances code quality and maintainability.
 - **SCSS:** A preprocessor that adds features such as variables and nested rules to CSS, allowing for more organized styles.
 - **React DnD:** A drag-and-drop library for React to manage trip card dragging functionality.
-- **Local Storage:** Used for storing trip data persistently in the user's browser.
+- **Session Storage & Local Storage:** For managing persistent and session-based data storage in the browser.

 ## Getting Started